 This week Ontario welcomed more refugees from Turkey, and if you haven’t I suggest you read my blog post on how Canada welcomes refugees here

-The only difference this week was they are our four legged friends and my favourite kind … Golden Retrievers.
+The only difference this week is they are our four-legged friends and my favourite kind … Golden Retrievers.
 It turns out that people aren’t the only victims of the streets and that Golden Retrievers have one of the worst survival rates if they become a stray.
-(I can believe this having recently said goodbye to our 13 year old big hearted sook of a Golden Retriever back in Australia).
+(I can believe this having recently said goodbye to our 13-year-old big-hearted sook of a Golden Retriever back in Australia).

-18 Dogs arrived in January, 8 this week and the Golden Retriever animal rescue organsiation plans on bringing 16-20 dogs a month to Canada.
+18 Dogs arrived on January, 8 this week and the Golden Retriever animal rescue organisation plans on bringing 16-20 dogs a month to Canada.